-Historically, the Weldon Spring Plant has been called the Weldon Spring Site, Weldon Spring Chemical Plant, and the Weldon Spring Feed Materials Plant.
+Historically, the WSP has been called the Weldon Spring Site, Weldon Spring Chemical Plant, and the Weldon Spring Feed Materials Plant.
 The WSP is also known as the Chemical Plant, Main Plant, or Main Site.
 The facilities covered under EEOICPA are the WSP, WSQ, and the WSRP.
-For convenience, WSP is used throughout the remainder of this document where it is unnecessary to distinguish between the plant, the Quarry, or the Raffinate Pits.
+For convenience, WSP is used throughout the remainder of this document where it is unnecessary to distinguish between the plant, the quarry, and the raffinate pits.

 There are four periods for WSP: